I’d like to share my own ‘dental horror story’ with you. In sharing this personal story with you, I hope that you can learn from my mistakes.

 In hindsight, I see that I trusted the office too much.
 In my defense, I’m sure I figured, “These folks are partners with one of the experts we just interviewed.
 They are some of the ‘A game’ players in dentistry’.
 In making that assumption, I turned over my power to them.
 I didn’t feel that I needed to do my own ‘due diligence’ on any procedures they suggested.
 (In the spirit of kindness, we are going to keep the office and dentist unnamed.)

 Long story short, conscious sedation is not conscious at all.
 I barely remember anything, like a very dim, distant dream.

 After coming to consciousness when the dental work was done, I was furious to find out that much more work had been done in my mouth than I would have ever consented to if I had been conscious.
 I’m sure the dentist thought he was doing me a service.

-However, Susan and I tend to be very conservative when it comes to agreeing to any permanent changes to the body.
+However, we each tend to be very conservative when it comes to agreeing to any permanent changes to the body.
 I never would have agreed to the sheer amount of work that was done if I were conscious and in control of my awareness.

 In hindsight, I would have much rather have been fully conscious for the procedure so I could have stopped any excessive removal of tooth tissue.

 To find peace with the situation, I have to rest in the belief that it’s all for good.

 Perhaps one way I see good can come from this otherwise unfortunate experience is if you learn from my mistake and maintain control of your decision making capability in any dental or medical office.